What kind of exercise and supplements are best?

 - Teach your dog to stretch on command.
 Teaching a simple down dog position can go a long way!
 If your dog can sit, he can do a down dog.
 You can also do a hind leg stretch by positioning your dog standing in between your legs, facing his or her tail and stretching the legs in a ‘wheelbarrow’ like position for 30 seconds or so.

 - Avoid Metacam, Rimadyl and Aspirin or other anti-inflammatory drugs.
 They may make your dog look less stiff and mask injuries.
-However in the long run, these drugs cause liver disease, kidney disease and slow down the healing process.
-To target proper healing and joint regeneration, I suggest that you use Arnica homeopathic remedy in the acute stage of the injury.
-GlycoFlex for joint support and Zyflamend ( more info at the end of the article) as a natural anti-inflammatory alternative that is clinically tested to be effective in reducing inflammation and promoting healing of injured tissue.
+However, in the long run, these drugs cause liver disease, kidney disease and slow down the healing process.
+To target proper healing and joint regeneration, I suggest you use Arnica homeopathic remedy in the acute stage of the injury.
+GlycoFlex for joint support and Zyflamend (more info at the end of the article) as a natural anti-inflammatory alternative that is clinically tested to be effective in reducing inflammation and promoting healing of injured tissue.
 The additional benefit of Zyflamend is that it contains turmeric – a powerful superfood that is believed to have strong anti-cancer properties.

 - If your dog gets injured, rest him and gradually increase the level of exercise.
 Impatience leads to chronic injuries.
 If the problem doesn’t improve in a few days, have your dog examined to avoid further complications.
 Ensure that your vet knows that you would prefer natural treatment methods as opposed to drugs that mask pain and cause possible side effects.
 If lameness is present, do not rely only on the opinion of your vet as most veterinarians have not be sufficiently trained in spinal adjustment or physical therapy.